yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/apigtw_groups_and_domains.md

 ## API Gateway groups

-An API Gateway group consists of one or more gateway instances that are managed as a unit and run the same configuration to virtualize the same APIs and execute the same policies.
+An API Gateway group consists of one or more API Gateway instances that are managed as a unit and run the same configuration to virtualize the same APIs and execute the same policies.
 API Gateway groups enable you to organize gateway instances by solution type and manage them as a single entity.

-The following diagram shows two API Gateway groups, each consisting of two gateway instances, distributed across two different host machines.
-Each gateway instance in the same group runs the same configuration to distribute the APIs and policies across both hosts for scalability and availability.
+The following diagram shows two API Gateway groups, each consisting of two API Gateway instances, distributed across two different host machines.
+Each instance in the same group runs the same configuration to distribute the APIs and policies across both hosts for scalability and availability.
 Both groups run different configurations to virtualize different APIs, and run different policies that manage different solutions:

 ![Distributed groups](/Images/docbook/images/concepts/dist_groups.png)